elidrum/Nutrease/README.md

 💾 Persistence

-Application data are stored locally in 'nutrease_db.json'.
-The file is ignored by version control so records remain available across app restarts and repository updates.
-Remove the file or use the application's delete commands to reset the stored data.
+Application data are stored in a TinyDB JSON file.
+The path is configurable through the `NUTREASE_DB_PATH` environment variable (defaults to `nutrease_db.json`).
+When using the provided development container, this variable is preset to `.db/nutrease_db.json`, which is backed by a Docker volume for durable storage.
+For other deployments, point `NUTREASE_DB_PATH` to any persistent location (e.g. a mounted volume or external database service).

+A sample `nutrease_db.json` is included in the repository as a starting point;
+copy it to your persistent path if you need initial data.

 🧪 Testing & Code Quality
 pytest                 # run the test suite